ksafranski/spaq/README.md

   * `devlab test`: runs linting and full tests (with coverage)
   * `devlab test:watch`: runs test suite with reload on change

+_Note: many of these commands can be run in tandem, for instance, to start a clean (data-free) run of the application in `development` mode, run `devlab clean:data start:dev`._

 ## License

 This project is released under the MIT license.
 Feel free to use, abuse, modify, and so-on (with proper attribution).